Chloe Mustaki: Senior

 New Republic of Ireland national team coach Vera Pauw called up Mustaki to the senior squad for the first time in October 2019, for the UEFA Women's Euro 2022 qualifier against Ukraine.
 She retained her squad place and – due to the unavailability of some regular players – was likely to win a debut cap in a March 2020 qualifying match against Greece, but suffered an anterior cruciate ligament injury in training the day before the game.

 Mustaki earned her first cap for Ireland on 19 February 2022 against Russia at the 2022 Pinatar Cup.
 She made her first competitive appearance on 12 April 2022, playing as a left wing-back in a creditable 1–1 2023 FIFA Women's World Cup qualification – UEFA Group A draw with Sweden at Gamla Ullevi, Gothenburg.

 Personal life

 Mustaki describes herself as Franco-Irish.
 She completed ERASMUS Programme placements in Bordeaux and Lisbon while completing her degree in International Commerce and French from University College Dublin (UCD).
 For her master's degree in International Management she took a placement in London.
 She then took a job in London with Maven Search in financial services: "I'm mostly headhunting investment bankers over in the States."
 While injured in 2020 Mustaki worked for Raidió Teilifís Éireann as a television pundit.
+In 2025 she qualified as a Health and Wellness Coach with the Health Coaches Academy.

 Her boyfriend Greg Sloggett is also a footballer.